maar-ten/pong-online/README.md

 The goal of this project is to create an online multiplayer version of the original Pong game.

+Local installation
+---
+First install [NodeJS](https://nodejs.org/) version 12 or newer, if you haven't got it already.

+Then run `node install` inside the project folder.
+This will install the app and its dependencies.

+Run `node src/main.js` to start the game server.
+It will be listening on port 3000 by default.

+Then go to http://localhost:3000 in a web browser.

+The game starts in offline mode.
+In this mode you can play on the same computer against another player or against the robot 🤖.

+Press [M] to listen to some music.
+Press [H] to see what other game options there are.

+Server installation
+---
+If you want to play online against a friend, you need to install the software on a public server that can accept incoming connnections.

+In this case you might want to turn online mode on by default.
+This can be configured in [src/public/config.js](src/public/config.js).

+Then send the url of the server to your friend and have some fun! 🏓

 Development
 ---
 To help with the development of the game I used a number of freely available resources: